 Community Energy Plans Open the Door to Numerous Funding Opportunities

 Investing in a CEP requires a financial commitment – but one benefit of developing a plan with a qualified energy partner is that there are potential opportunities to apply for funding to undertake the work.
 Furthermore, the community energy plan provides the foundation for which additional initiatives and programs are developed, and funding sources identified for implementation.
-Energy Efficiency Alberta (EEA), the Municipal Climate Change Action Center (MCCAC), Federation of Canadian Municipalities (FCM) Green Fund, and the Alberta Indigenous Climate Leadership Initiative are examples of potential funding sources for community energy initiatives.
+The Municipal Climate Change Action Center (MCCAC), Federation of Canadian Municipalities (FCM) Green Fund, and the Alberta Indigenous Climate Leadership Initiative are examples of potential funding sources for community energy initiatives.

 Benefits of Developing a Community Energy Plan